hedi0/Student-Predictor/README.md

 Student ID 102: Predicted Performance - Fail
 ```

-## 🤝 Contribution Guidelines
+# 🤝 Contribution Guidelines
-We welcome contribions to theStudent-Predictor project!
+We welce cntribions otheStudent-Predictor project!
 To cthrtrhthrhrthrhonin the purpose of the commit.
-*   **Pull Requests PRs):*
+ **Pull Requests P
-    *   Submit a pgfhfghrtull reut  h`main` branch of the origi
+ Sifhrtul reut  h`main` branch of the ori
-    *   Provide rththrthrttrha
+    *   Provide rhthth